turalhuseynlidev/turalhuseynli/README.md

 - 👻 I'm looking for people interested in software and I want to cooperate with them.
 - 👀 Ask me challenging questions about software that I can improve myself.
 - 👾 How to reach me: tural.huseynli91@outlook.com.
-- 😎 Blog : turalhuseynli.netlify.app
+- 😎 Blog : www.turalhuseynli.com